acquitelol/elle/README.md

 ### ♡ **Variable declarations**

 * Variables can be declared in 3 ways:
-  - Using their type (useful for inference of information like generics)
+  - Using their type (useful for inference of information based on the left-hand side like generics)
-  - Using let (useful for inferring based on the right hand side)
+  - Using let (useful for inferring based on the right-hand side)
-  - Using the walrus operator `:=` (cannot be used with a type)
+  - Using the walrus operator `:=` (cannot be used with a type, equivalent to `let`)

 * Example:
 ```rs